cloudera/hue/docs/designs/connectors.md

 Configuration of external services via an interface and API instead of hue.ini.

+## Summary

+Design is cleaner and cleaner.
+New org admin users get access to the admin wizard to add connectors etc..

+In traditional mode admins can add connectors via the UI or still read from ini.
+Also now making it easy to have both Connector perms and Hue perms (e.g. who can do downloads for example or access whatever piece of Hue logic).
+It could also easily be extended to support Roles of permissions or external perms like Ranger, AWS etc.
+LWot of changes to the desktop internals (added bunch of tests but still) so better when physically here.

+Then will be simpler to remove hardcoded dialects, finalize compute, etc... get it pretty componentized/generic.

 ## Apps and Connectors

 In Hue 4, apps and dialects are combined into the same configuration.